-Molly and Liza have always been close in a way that people envy.
-Even after Molly married Daniel, both considered Liza an honorary member of their family.
-But after Liza moved away, things grew more strained than anyone wanted to admit—in the friendship and the marriage.
+Molly and Liza have always been enviably close.
+Even after Molly married Daniel, the couple considered Liza an honorary family member.
+But after Liza moved away, things grew more strained than anyone wanted to admit―in the friendship and the marriage.

-When Daniel goes away on business, Molly and Liza plan to reconnect with a video chat over wine after the kids are in bed.
-But when Molly leaves the room to check on a crying toddler, a man in a mask enters, throwing Liza into a panic—and her screen goes black.
+When Daniel goes away on business, Molly and Liza plan to reconnect with a nice long video chat after the kids are in bed.
+But then Molly leaves the room to check on a crying child.

 But none of them can go on pretending.
 Not after this.

 Jessica Strawser’s Forget You Know Me is a “twisty, emotionally complex, powder keg of a tale” (bestselling author Emily Carpenter) about the wounds of people who’ve grown apart.
 Best, friends, separated by miles.
 Spouses, hardened by neglect.
 A mother, isolated by pain.

 One moment will change things for them all.

 “Strawser is a clear master of the craft, drawing together a plot that seems at once impossible and fully believable.
 The novel’s pulsing anxiety continues through the triple narration … The tapestry of story and character will lure book clubs and lovers of emotionally complex fiction.“ —Booklist